 My mare stepped off the sandbar and we swam again.
 Her head lifted above the swells and her hooves propelled us in a rocking swoop.
 I swallowed a mouthful of salt water and hacked it up, laughing she snorted.
 Looking at the ghost resorts on shore, I wished more people would come to Egypt.
 It’s a beautiful country with kind people and plenty of adventure.
 And for all the horse lovers out there, it’s a place with an abundance of horses in need of love.

-Are you interested to read more fascinating stories about horse riding in Africa?
+Are you interested to read more fascinating stories about horseback riding in Egypt or horse riding in Africa?
 Check out our other articles about safaris, volunteering and trekking on the African continent.